Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 In this case, the taxpayer can have a tax professional present during the conversation.
 They don’t need to interact with the IRS, but they can guide their client.

 On average, the call lasts for 40 minutes.
-In between, the IRS may put the person on hold to either take some notes or gather more questions.
+In between, the IRS may put the person on hold to either take notes or gather more questions.
 The queries can vary, but they usually focus on the following:

 - Full name of the taxpayer